akshaybabloo/gollahalli.com/content/blog/running-java-8-with-java-9-and-10-on-windows-10.md

 Even though you have JAVA_HOME environment variable, you will see the newer ones, as I said earlier, defaults paths are loaded first.
 ```

-You can test this by doing where java your output will be something like this:
+You can test this by typing `where java` and your output will be something like this:

 ```md
 C:\ProgramData\Oracle\Java\javapath\java.exe